Skip to main content

 Maria De Santis

-Dr Maria De Santis
+Professor Maria De Santis

 Professor for Translational Urologic Oncology

-From 2015 until April 2018, she was appointed Associate Clinical Professor for Oncology at the University of Warwick, Coventry, and working clinically in genitourinary oncology at the Queen Elizabeth Hospital Cancer Center in Birmingham, UK.
+From 2015 until April 2018, she was appointed Associate Clinical Professor for Oncology at the University of Warwick, Coventry, and working clinically in genitourinary oncology at the Queen Elizabeth Hospital Cancer Centre in Birmingham, UK.

-Dr De Santis is a member of several international scientific committees, including the European Society of Medical Oncology (ESMO), the European Association of Urology (EAU) and the European Organization for Research and Treatment of Cancer (EORTC).
+Professor De Santis is a member of several international scientific committees, including the European Society of Medical Oncology (ESMO), the European Association of Urology (EAU) and the European Organization for Research and Treatment of Cancer (EORTC).

 She also served as a scientific committee member of the American Society of Clinical Oncology for a 3-year term and has been part of the ESMO GU prostate and non-prostate faculty panels for several terms.
 She has authored multiple peer-reviewed articles in genito-urinary cancer medicine.
-In addition, Dr De Santis is a panel member of the ESMO bladder cancer guidelines group and the EAU prostate cancer guidelines panel as well as the German guidelines group for bladder cancer (S3 Leitlinie).
+In addition, Professor De Santis is a panel member of the ESMO bladder cancer guidelines group and the EAU prostate cancer guidelines panel as well as the German guidelines group for bladder cancer (S3 Leitlinie).
 Her main research interests include prostate, renal and bladder cancer.

 Allen Knight